dfelinto/blender-manual/manual/render/cycles/material_settings.rst

    :Displacement and Bump:
       Both methods can be combined, to do displacement on a coarser mesh, and use bump mapping for the final detail.

+.. _bpy.types.CyclesMaterialSettings.sample_as_light:

+Multiple Importance Sample
+   By default objects with emitting materials use both direct and indirect light sampling methods.
+   But in some cases it may lead to less noise overall to disable direct light sampling for some materials.
+   This can be done by disabling the *Multiple Importance Sample* option.
+   This is especially useful on large objects that emit little light compared to other light sources.

+   This option will only have an influence if the material contains an Emission node; otherwise it will be disabled.

+.. _bpy.types.CyclesMaterialSettings.use_transparent_shadow:

+Transparent Shadows
+   Use transparent shadows if it contains a :doc:`Transparent BSDF </render/shader_nodes/shader/transparent>`, disabling will render faster but will not give accurate shadows.

 Volume